-If you read through the book of Psalms you'll occasionally notice that in the heading of the psalm, right before the first verse, is a small note of some kind.
+If you read through the book of Psalms you'll occasionally notice that in the heading of the psalm, right before the first verse, is a small note.
 Sometimes these note are very clear.
 For example, Psalm 40 has a note that says "To the chief Musician, A Psalm of David".
-That's pretty straightforward and easy to understand!
+That's pretty easy to understand!
 However, some Psalms have notes that no one has been able to translate.